Sevasti Qiriazi: Closure

 The school continued to function through 1914, when war conditions and Greek hostilities in Korça forced its closure.

 First visit to the United States

-In summer 1904, after 13 years as director of the Albanian school for girls in Korça, Parashqevi Qiriazi became director of the school and Sevasti Qiriazi traveled to the United States.
-She arrived in New York in August 1904, and visited friends in New York, Boston, and Chicago, speaking about Albania at various women's societies.
+In summer 1904, after serving 13 years as director of the Albanian school for girls in Korça, Sevasti Qiriazi traveled to the United States.
+Parashqevi Qiriazi became director of the school in her absence.
+Sevasti arrived in New York in August 1904, and visited friends in New York, Boston, and Chicago, speaking about Albania at various women's societies.
 She resided for one month with Ellen Stone and visited Jane Addams and Hull House.
 She called her visit to the USA "a glimpse of liberty."
 During her return to Albania in May 1905, she visited London, Paris, and Vienna before stopping in Bucharest, where she met Pandeli Evangjeli and her future husband Christo Dako (1880-1941), a recent graduate of the University of Bucharest and general secretary of the Albanian "Dituria" society.
 Sevasti recruited Dako to prepare the first Albanian textbooks in mathematics.